This is our Fellow Atmos Vacuum Canister review.

 Since I started buying coffee beans instead of ground coffee, vacuum storage has been on my mind.
 I knew that oxygen was the enemy of freshness, and I wanted to do everything I could to keep it away from my beans.

 Rarely is oxygen the target of an attack, but when storing coffee beans, it’s public enemy number one.
 This ubiquitous gas destroys the flavor and moisture of your coffee beans, rendering them dry, bland, and rancid—and nobody likes that kind of coffee.

 I started using regular airtight containers, the cheapest ones in the supermarket.
 So, after a few days, I noticed that coffee beans would feel different and even change their taste.

 I knew I had to find a better option, and vacuum coffee canisters kept popping up on my radar.
-But I was hesitant to buy one because of the price tag.
+But I was unsure to buy one because of the price tag.

-However, when I cared more about the quality of my coffee, the price to keep it fresh started to look fairer.
-So, I tried the Fellow Atmos and the Airscape Coffee Canister, which many consider the best coffee canisters in the market.
+However, as I cared more about the quality of my coffee, the price to keep it fresh started to look fairer.
+So, I tried the Fellow Atmos and the Airscape Coffee Canister, which many consider the best coffee canister in the market.

 - Intuitive and satisfying vacuum system

 - Sleek and minimalistic look

 - It doesn’t work well to store ground coffee

 Fellow Atmos Vacuum Canister Review